Boundary Waters Permits

 BWCA Permits and Entry Points

-This year, it’s more important than ever that you plan your BWCA trip early.
+That’s why it’s important that you plan your BWCA trip early.

 Here, we’ll help you find a route and get a permit!

 Below you’ll find a map and a list of all entry points, as well as dozens of Boundary Waters canoe routes that will make it easy to plan your trip.

 Map, Entry Points, Suggested Canoe/ Hiking Routes